SpenceKonde/megaTinyCore/README.md

 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the 0-series and 1-series ATtiny parts also support LTO, so there is no need to make it optional as was done with ATtinyCore.

 ### Identifying menu options within sketch
-It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when you open it; however, note that as of 2.0.1, almost all of these options have been removed except for the millis timer option.
+It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when you open it; however, note that as of 2.0.1, almost all of these options have been removed to alleviate this headache, with the exception of the millis timer, which must be known prior because this setting determines which interrupt will be used.

 ##### Millis timer
 The option used for the millis/micros timekeeping is given by a define of the form USE_MILLIS_TIMERxx.
 Possible options are: